Prem Ya Paheli – Chandrakanta

 Prem Ya Paheli – Chandrakanta is an Indian Hindi language fantasy television show, produced and directed by Nikhil Sinha.
 The show stars Kritika Kamra and Gaurav Khanna in lead roles.
-The show is produced by Triangle Film Company and is inspired on the popular 1888 Hindi novel Chandrakanta by Devaki Nandan Khatri.
+The show is produced by Triangle Film Company and is inspired by the popular 1888 Hindi novel Chandrakanta by Devaki Nandan Khatri.
 The dialogue writer for the show is Shailesh Pratap singh The show telecasted on Life OK from 4 March 2017 on Saturday-Sunday at 9 pm.
 First promo of the show was released on 8 February 2017.
 A special sequence of the show was also shot at the Golkonda Fort in Hyderabad.
 Show went off-air abruptly on 27 August 2017.

 Plot

-The show is inspired from the novel Chandrakanta.
-The show starts when a King gets successful in possessing all the powers of the world and store those powers and locks to secure the powers from anyone trying to steal the powers.
-He and his wife died after a King attacked them'.
-After 100 years of this incident, The King and his wife are reborn.
-The show now follows the story of Prince and Princess falling in love and rediscovering the Tilism.
-In spite of facing a lot of trouble, created by Prince Shivdutt who is considered as the rightful owner of the "Tilism".
+The show is inspired by the novel Chandrakanta.
+The show starts when a king successfully possesses all the powers of the world and stores and locks those powers to keep anyone from trying to steal the powers.
+He and his wife die after another king attacks them.
+100 years later, the king and his wife are reborn.
+The show then follows the story of the prince and princess falling in love and rediscovering the Tilism, in spite of facing a lot of trouble created by Prince Shivdutt who is considered as the rightful owner of the "Tilism".